You may not remember dreaming after you sleep, but you’ll encounter many dream sequences in books.

 4. DID THAT REALLY HAPPEN, OR DID IT NOT?

 Contemporary children’s literature makes much use of this technique: all sorts of fantastic/marvelous/uncanny things happen, and then by the final page the world has been restored to realism, and the reader is led to wonder, “Did that really happen, or was it just a dream?”
-Often in picturebooks there’s a small clue in the picture — something from the fantasy world appears in the ‘real world’ of the story, to make the reader wonder.
+Often in picture books there’s a small clue in the final picture — a memento from the fantasy world appears in the ‘real world’ of the story, to make the reader wonder.

 What do you think of this technique?
 I really like incomplete or ambiguous endings, but I’m not a huge fan of bringing something from the imaginary world into the real world of the story.
-That seems to have the opposite effect, of telling the reader, “Yes, it really did happen”, when they’d be better off truly wondering.
+That seems to have the opposite effect, of telling the reader, “Yes, it really did happen, so you’d better believe in magic”.

 5. DREAMING ABOUT A LOVE INTEREST